 Things to do at the property:

-Quiet but oh-so-well stocked library in which to escape the midday sun
+Peruse the well-stocked library to escape the midday sun

-Sensationally designed spa with seven double treatment rooms using Aman's own beauty products
+Take advantage of the sensationally designed spa with seven double treatment rooms and Aman's own beauty products

 Play a few sets of tennis on the floodlit courts